tutkubayri/SWE573/README.md

 # SWE573
-This repository includes the project and reseacrh process for SWE573 Software Development Practice course.
+This repository includes the project and research process for SWE573 Software Development Practice course.